colorfulscoop/tfdlg/README.md

 #### PreLNDecoder

 PreLNDecoder uses Pre Layer Normalization architecture instad of Ppost Layer Normalization.
-This architecture is introduced in "On Layer Normalization in the Transformer Architecture"
+This architecture is introduced in [Xiong+, 2020] .

+Difference against GPT2
+- Not using GeLU

 ### tfchat.losses